meistro2k/byd-car-predelivery/seal.md

 ### Interior

-- [ ] **Ensure air conditioning temperature is cold** - Test at max cold settings for 5 minutes - Some owners have reported insufficiently gassed systems.
+- [ ] **Ensure air conditioning temperature is cold** - Ensure setting is on "Normal" at not "Eco" mode.
+Test at max cold settings for 2 minutes.
+Some owners have reported insufficient refrigerant or leaking gassed systems.
-- [ ] **Check for interior stains** - especially on touch sensitive surfaces like the centre console.
+- [ ] **Check for interior stains** - especially on touch-sensitive surfaces like the centre console.

 ### Infotainment